About Me

 The Johns Hopkins University

-Graduate Certificate, Robotics and Autonomous Systems '24
+M.S.
+Robotics and Autonomous Systems '25

 Notable coursework: Artificial Intelligence, Machine Learning, Reinforcement Learning, Robotics, Algorithms, Game Theory